MasonMcGerry/RemoteNASRAID/README.md

 ##  Step 3 - Install `netatalk` and configure NAS

-1. install netatalk, you should be logged into the RPi for these steps as well `apt-get install netatalk`
+1. Install netatalk, you should be logged into the RPi for these steps as well

+`sudo apt-get install netatalk -y`

-2. configure netatalk
+2. Configure netatalk

 `sudo nano /etc/netatalk/afp.conf`

 >defines home directory, allows users to access ‘home’ folder, I named mine `My RAID` with a directory name of `my_raid`
 >
+>`/media/my_raid/shared` is the full path to the accessible portion of the RAID
+>
->unless you are using a different distribution than I am RPi OS Lite then you shouldn't have to worry about the path being incorrect
+>unless you are using a different distribution than I am RPi OS Lite then you shouldn't have to worry about the path being incorrect, you can name the `my_raid` portion whatever you like

+- edit the configuration file to reflect the below entry, either by the modifiying `[My AFP Volume]` entry or by adding your own, uncommented entry
+>if it is 'commented out' then the configuration won't be read by the program

 ```
 [My RAID]